Richienb/node-polyfill-webpack-plugin/readme.md

 #### includeAliases

-Alternatively, you can chose to only include certain aliases.
-In this example, only `console` wil be polyfilled.
+Alternatively, you can choose to only include certain aliases.
+For example, you can only have `console` polyfilled.

 ```js
 const NodePolyfillPlugin = require("node-polyfill-webpack-plugin")